 Signs and symptoms of an asthma attack

-An asthma flare-up (attack) is when signs of asthma gets worse.
+An asthma flare-up (attack) happen when signs of asthma get worse.
 There are early signs and emergency signs of an asthma attack.
-It is important to start quick relief medicine (rescue) medicine as soon as early signs begin.
+It is important to start quick relief medicine (rescue medicine) as soon as early signs begin.
 These early signs are:

 - Tight or heavy chest

 Follow your asthma management plan for which medicines to use.
 If medicine is not started the asthma attack could get more severe.

 If emergency signs start, call your doctor or go to the urgent care or emergency room right away.
 These emergency signs are:

 - Breathing is faster or harder and keeps getting worse